Sandman13sq/DmrVBM-blender-to-gms2/README.md

 		- VBM data is now stored in one VBM_Model struct
 		- Struct contains meshes (vertex buffers), bone data, and animations
 		- VBM struct has an animator used for animating poses and curves
-	- Single script used for VBM functions
+	- Single script used for VBM functionality
 		- Extra math functions omitted from package
 	- Tutorial project rewritten to reflect new changes
 - Other
 	- Current mascot is now Treat - A pumpkin witch.